-Every morning at 5 am my Father-in-law wakes up and prepares himself for his morning drive.
-This is not just any leisurely morning drive, it’s his bus route to pick up his 11 grand-kids and take them to school.
-And he blogs about it as you can see HERE)
+Every morning at 5 a.m., my Father-in-law wakes up and prepares himself for his morning drive.
+This is not just any leisurely morning drive, it’s his bus route to pick up his eleven grand-kids and take them to school. (and, he blogs about it as you can see HERE)

 Words cannot express how grateful I am that he not only drives my children and their cousins, but that he documents it for us to be able to read and share for years to come.

 My photo tip to you:

 When photographing a documentary story, your goal is to have a clear beginning, middle and an end.
 Also, don’t forget the small details, not all images have to be focused on just people.
 Those small details can help round out and complete the story.
 If you feel that the story isn’t complete and you can shoot it again, then don’t be afraid to shoot it again.